 When the certificates are defined and unless any other options are provided, a Netdata server will:

 - Redirect all incoming HTTP web server requests to HTTPS.
 Applies to the dashboard, the API,

-- Allow incoming slave connections to use both unencrypted and encrypted communications for streaming.
+- Allow incoming child connections to use both unencrypted and encrypted communications for streaming.

 To change this behavior, you need to modify the

 netdata.conf.
 At the end of each port definition, you can append

 ^SSL=optional.
 What happens with these settings differs, depending on whether the port is used for HTTP/S requests, or for streaming.